mberriman/BSP2024/README.md

-# WormBase ParSite workshop 2nd April 2024
+# WormBase ParaSite workshop
-At the British Society for Parasitology, Spring  Meeting 2024, University of Liverpool
+At the British Society for Parasitology Spring Meeting, 2nd April 2024, University of Liverpool

 ## Course Overview
 WormBase ParaSite was established ...